 I spent over 20 years of my life dissociated from the realities of my abusive childhood, to the point that I had repressed and disconnected from nearly all emotions and the majority of memories around that time.

 Books help me keep a balance and provide additional information and logic when I need clarity and understanding.

 The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma by Bessel Van Der Kolk, M.D.

 I Can’t Get Over It: A Handbook for Trauma Survivors by Aphrodite Matsakis, Ph.D.

 Recovery in Real Time: A Trauma Survivor’s Anti-Workbook by Gail Dickert

 EMDR: The Breakthrough Therapy for Overcoming Anxiety, Stress, and Trauma by Francine Shapiro Ph.D and Margot Silk Forrest

-If audio books are your thing, check out a free trial of Audible, get two free audio books, and cancel within 30 days without any financial commitment.
+If audio books are your thing, check out a free trial of Audible, and cancel within 30 days without any financial commitment.

 If you feel so inclined, please donate.
 I provide all my writing for free because it is so necessary for us to connect – but your financial support is very appreciated and it helps allow me to continue focusing on this while still supporting my family.